NetCIL Client User Guide

 To access the NetCIL archive functions, select the “Archive” button in the Database Administration section of the NetCIL Main screen.
 Level 5 users can open the form to perform record search and retrieval functions; level 9 users can archive data.

 In the lower right corner, a date value for archiving will be displayed.
 Records that have no recorded data since the selected date will be retrieved when the “Create Archive List” function is invoked.
-The default value will be the beginning of a fiscal year at least two years prior to the current date.
+The default value will be the beginning of a fiscal year at least four years prior to the current date.
 You can set this value to any date that you desire.
 Once selected, press the “Create Archive List” button.
-A list of records will be created, showing names, date of last activity, and current status (contact type).
+A list of records will be created, showing names, date of last activity, and current status (contact type) as shown above.
 Active consumers will be shown first, followed by inactive consumers, and then I&R contact types.
 Records will be sorted alphabetically within each sub-list.
 Other types such as agency contacts will be ignored by the archive function.

 By default, all retrieved records will appear with the “Archive” checkbox selected as shown above.
 You can individually select or deselect records, or you can select and deselect groups of records as shown in the “Archive Options” section near the top of the screen.
 For example, you may wish to only archive records for deceased consumers.
 To do so, create an archive list, un-check the “Archive All” archive option, then check the “Inactive-Deceased” checkbox.
 Only records for inactive consumers who are listed as deceased prior to the archive date will be selected.